contao/docs/docs/dev/framework/routing/content-routing.md

 stored URL as its `StringUrl` content.
 This will cause the result to be forwarded to the `StringResolver`, which will then process the URL further (i.e. replace insert tags and make sure that the URL reference type matches the requested type).
-* If the news is a reference to a Contao page or article, a `ContentUrlResult` with the page or article as its content will be returned.
+* If the news redirects to a Contao page or article (and not to a news reader), a `ContentUrlResult` with the page or article as its content will be returned.
 This will cause the result to be forwarded to the `PageResolver` or `ArticleResolver` respectively.
-* Otherwise the news resolver determines the target page of the news item's archive and returns a `ContentUrlResolut` with that page as its content.
+* Otherwise the news resolver determines the target page of the news item's archive and returns a `ContentUrlResult` with that page as its content.

 The difference in the latter case is the usage of `ContentUrlResult::resolve()` rather than